Generalized Hamming weights of additive codes and geometric counterparts: Abstract

 \section{Abstract}

-We consider the geometric problem of determining the maximum number $n_q(r,h,f;s)$ of $(h-1)$-spaces in the projective space $\PG(r-1,q)$ such that each subspace of codimension $f$ does contain at most $s$ elements.
-In coding theory terms we are dealing with additive codes that have a large $f$th generalized Hamming weight.
-We also consider the dual problem of the minimum number $b_q(r,h,f;s)$ of $(h-1)$-spaces in $\PG(r-1,q)$ such that each subspace of codimension $f$ contains at least $s$ elements.
+We consider the geometric problem of determining the maximum number $n_q(r,h,f;s)$ of $(h-1)$-spaces in the projective space $\PG(r-1,q)$ such that each subspace of codimension $f$ contains at most $s$ elements.
+In terms of coding theory, this corresponds to additive codes with a large $f$th generalized Hamming weight.
+We also consider the dual problem.
+Here, we determine the minimum number $b_q(r,h,f;s)$ of $(h-1)$-spaces in $\PG(r-1,q)$ such that each subspace of codimension $f$ contains at least $s$ elements.
 We fully determine $b_2(5,2,2;s)$ as a function of $s$.
-We additionally give bounds and constructions for other parameters.
+We additionally give bounds and constructions for other parameters. {For the computational result we partially use extensive integer linear programming computations.}

 \textbf{Keywords:} additive codes, Galois geometry, blocking sets, subspace codes